habmc/spotify-analysis/README.md

   <img src="/images/valence_comparison.png" width="400" />
 </p>

+The graphs show that my playlist differs from the 1000 Indie songs in these aspects:

+- I like songs with slightly higher acousticness/speechiness/loudness/artist popularity

+- I like songs with relatively lower danceablilty/tempo/valence

+- I prefer songs in key (1, 4, 5) and like songs in key (2, 11) least

 -- To be added: Codes to generate new songs (currently dealing with some authentication problems)